 - 7.5 Sales of the Council's surplus assets, principally land or buildings, generate capital receipts.
-Over the medium term, having had several years where significant land sales have helped fund an enhanced capital programme, there is considered less scope for receipts from asset disposals.
-Capital receipts have been realised with the sale of land at Red Lane, Colne with scope for additional receipts from disposals of land at Nelson (e.g. Further Clough Head) and land at Carr Road, Nelson. - 7.6 Where it is feasible to do so, the Council will consider the use of both land and assets as its contribution to the joint venture arrangement with Barnfield Investment Properties and thereby leverage private finance for regeneration-led investment.
+Over the medium term, having had several years where significant land sales have helped fund an enhanced capital programme, there is considered less scope for receipts from asset disposals. - 7.6 Where it is feasible to do so, the Council will consider the use of both land and assets as its contribution to the joint venture arrangement with Barnfield Investment Properties (and any successor following the completion of a new JV procurement process) and thereby leverage private finance for regeneration-led investment.

-- 7.7 Ordinarily, capital receipts can only be used to fund capital expenditure or be setaside to repay debt.
-As part of the local government finance settlement for 2016/17, however, the Government announced plans to allow authorities to use capital receipts arising from the disposal of property, plant and equipment more flexibly and issued guidance in support of this.
-This arrangement has been extended into 2019/20. - 7.8 The flexibility applies only to new capital receipts in the financial years 2016/17 to 2019/20 and not to any receipts held in hand prior to this period.
+- 7.7 Ordinarily, capital receipts can only be used to fund capital expenditure or be set-aside to repay debt.
+As part of the local government finance settlement for 2016/17, however, the Government announced plans that allow authorities to use capital receipts arising from the disposal of property, plant and equipment more flexibly and issued guidance in support of this.
+This arrangement has been extended into 2021/22. - 7.8 The flexibility applies only to new capital receipts in the financial years 2016/17 to 2021/22 and not to any receipts held in hand prior to this period.
 MHCLG issued statutory guidance on the flexible use of capital receipts in March 2016.
 This stated that the flexibility could be used to fund the costs of transformation of services that "generates ongoing revenue savings in the delivery of public services and/or transform service delivery to reduce costs and/or transform service delivery in a way that reduces costs or demand for services in future years for any of the public sector delivery partners". - 7.9 Initial information on the flexible use of capital receipts was presented to the Executive in May 2016.
 The report included an appendix which set out examples of qualifying expenditure.
 The view of MHCLG is that individual authorities are best placed to decide which projects can use the flexibility provided.
 Councils should have regard, however, to relevant professional guidance, including the Prudential Code for Capital Finance in Local Authorities; The Code of Practice on Local Authority Accounting; and the Treasury Management Code of Practice.
 It is also important that councils demonstrate the highest standards of accountability and transparency in using this flexibility. - 7.10 The guidance suggests that an authority should have a Flexible Use of Capital Receipts Strategy, but this does not have to be a separate document and could be part of the annual budget related documents.
 It is a requirement that the strategy be approved by the full Council. - 7.11 It is recommended that the strategy is prepared in advance of the year in which the flexibility will be used, although failure to have this strategy does not mean that the flexibility is not accessible.
 Where the flexibility is used, but no strategy has been developed, it should be prepared and presented to a full council at the earliest opportunity.